progval/Limnoria/plugins/DDG/README.md

 Provides an interface to DuckDuckGo's web search.
-This plugin requires the [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python module.

 #### Example